If your house is anything like mine, stains on laundry are a daily fact of life.

 When you switch to natural cleaning, you can’t just spray it all with “Shout” and call it a day… so what to do?

-Borrowing some wisdom from my grandma’s era, I compiled a helpful list of effective stain treatments for various types of stains.
-I keep this list handy when I’m doing laundry, and I’ve included a printable version in case it will be helpful to you too.
+Borrowing some wisdom from my grandma’s era and the help of my professional stain creation experts (aka: my children), I compiled a helpful list of effective stain treatments for various types of stains.
+I keep this list handy when I’m doing laundry, and I’ve included a printable version (at the bottom of this post) in case it will be helpful to you too.

 Here is a printable version of the infographic above.
 Click to download.